cdancy/jenkins-rest/README.md

 ## Property based setup

-Client's do NOT need to supply the endPoint or credentials as a part of instantiating the JenkinsClient object.
+Client instances do NOT need to supply the endPoint or credentials as a part of instantiating the JenkinsClient object.
 Instead one can supply them through system properties, environment variables, or a combination of the two.
 System properties will be searched first and if not found, will attempt to query the environment.